 If only you’d get that big break.
 If only you knew the right person.
 If only your family was more connected.
 If only you had just a little more luck.
-If only you had more money, more free time, more guts, then you’d be doing your passion full time, right?
+If only you had more money, more free time, more guts, then you’d be writing full time, right?

 If only… If only…

-The truth is, the only thing separating you and the professionals in your field is the amount of time you’ve put into your craft.
+The truth is, the only thing separating you and professional writers is the amount of time you’ve put into your craft.

 I’m not basing that on my own experiences, but on the experience of those professionals.
 In the words of three writers from film, comics, & books: